 Midway through my train ride from Emeryville to Grand Central, I had another penultimate encounter with the condemned.

 "B's not doing well," said a friend of mine in California.

 "You might want to book the next flight you can... if you want to see him again," came the text from a mutual friend.

 B's little brother N insisted weeks earlier at the end of May that I head out on the train trip I had planned.
 Hopeful words were said about chemotherapy and other treatments.
 We would wait and see.
 Perhaps there would be a miracle.

 "B is in the ICU," word had come from N, and I knew that I did, in fact, need to book the next flight out.

 My grandfather on my dad's side died before I was born.
 My grandmother on my dad's side was the first grandparent to pass away.
 Pneumonia.
-Complications from a hip replacement resulting in a weakened immune system.
+Complications from a hip replacement resulted in a weakened immune system.

 Next, it was my grandmother on my mother's side.
 Cancer.

-My grandfather on my mother's side eventually remarried; his spouse a widow from his church.
+My grandfather on my mother's side eventually remarried; his spouse was a widow from his church.
 Someone to keep you company, someone to talk to.
 Imagine my grandfather's loss after more than 50 years of marriage to my grandmother.